Symmetric locally free resolutions and rationality problems: Application to rationality problems

-Let $Q_t^U$ be the family of quadric reductions of $Q_t$ with respect to $U_t$ for $0<|t|<<1$.
-We will now construct a quadric reduction $Q'_0$ that will be birational to $Q_S$ and appear as a specialization of $Q_t^U$.
-Note that the flat limit of the family of subbundles $ \mathbb P (U_t^{\vee})$ is a subvariety of $\mathbb{P}(\mathcal G_0)$ which is a weak subbundle (i.e. a subbundle when restricted to an open subset of $\mathbb{P}^2$) of rank equal to rank $U_t$.
-Let $ V\subset \mathbb{P}^2$ be the open subset where $U_0$ is a smooth subbundle.
+\begin{prop} Let $\{Q_t^{\mathcal U}\}_t$ be the family of quadric reductions of $Q_t$ with respect to $U_t$ for $0<|t|<<1$.
+Then there exists a quadric reduction $Q'_0$ of $Q_0$ over some open subset $V\subset \mathbb{P}^2$, such that $Q'_0$ is birational to $Q_F$ and appears as a flat limit of $Q_t^U|_V$. \end{prop} \begin{proof} Note that the flat limit of the family of subbundles $ \mathbb P (U_t^{\vee})$ is a subvariety of $\mathbb{P}(\mathcal A_0)$ which is a weak sub-bundle (i.e. a sub-bundle when restricted to an open subset of $\mathbb{P}^2$) of rank equal to the dimension of $U_t$.
+Let $ V\subset \mathbb{P}^2$ be the open subset where $U_0$ is a regular isotropic sub-bundle.
 Consider the reduction $Q'_0$ of $Q_0|_V$ with respect to $U_0$ over $V$.
-Then, by Proposition \ref{prop quadric reduction brauer class} $Q'_0$ and $Q_0$ define the same Brauer class on their common discriminant double cover.
-On the other hand, by Theorem \ref{general IOOV} we know that $Q_0$ and $Q_S$ also have a common discriminant double cover and define the same Brauer class.
-Putting these together and using Corollary \ref{birational quadric bundle} we conculde that $Q'_0$ is birational to $Q_S$ over $V$.
-It follows that $Q'_0$ satisfies the assumptions of \cite[thm.~9]{Sch1}.
-In particular $Q^U_t$ are not stably rational for very general $t$ and in consequence neither are the very general quadric bundles in the considered family.
+By Proposition \ref{prop quadric reduction brauer class}, $Q'_0$ and $Q_0$ define the same Brauer class on their common discriminant double cover.
+On the other hand, by Theorem \ref{general IOOV} we know that $Q_0$ and $Q_F$ have a common discriminant double cover and define the same Brauer class.
+Finally, by Corollary \ref{birational quadric bundle}, we conclude that $Q'_0$ is birational to $Q_F$ over $V$. \end{proof}

+Now, Corollary \ref{cor irrationality} is a straightforward consequence of the discussion above. \begin{proof}[Proof of Corollary \ref{cor irrationality} ] The quadric surface bundle $Q'_0|_V$ in Proposition \ref{Q0'} is birational to $Q_F$, hence it satisfies the assumptions of \cite[Theorem~9]{Sch1}.
+In particular, $Q^{\mathcal U}_t$ is not stably rational for very general $t$.
+Since in Lemma \ref{Qt}, we can choose any one-parameter family $\{Q_t\}_{t\in \mathbb C}$, and the union of them dominates the moduli space $\mathcal R$, the quadric surface bundles with very general (in $\mathcal R$) cokernel are also not stably rational.
+Moreover, the forgetful map from $\mathcal R$ to the moduli space of curves is finite; hence a quadric bundle with very general discriminant is also mapped to a very general element in $\mathcal R$ and hence it is not stably rational. \end{proof}

+\begin{rem} Corollary \ref{cor irrationality} does not take into account the case of odd theta characteristics of degree $8$.
+The stable irrationality of these quadric surface bundles remains an open problem. \end{rem}